Burnett01/php-piper/README.md

 $nonce = random_bytes(16)
       |> base64_encode(...)
       |> pipe::to('strtr', '+/', '-_')
-      // or use 'with' + first-class syntax
+      // or 'with' + first-class syntax
       |> pipe::with(rtrim(...), '=');
 ```